edwardx999/YouTubeAutoMute/README.md

 Automatically mutes and skips YouTube ads <br />
 Also allows prepausing videos during the ads, meaning if you pause an ad, the ad will keep playing and the video will pause when it loads in. <br />

+## Dependencies
+npm

+Run `npm install` in the YouTubeAutoMuter folder.

 ## Building
-Run make in the YouTubeAutoMuter folder.
+Run `make` in the YouTubeAutoMuter folder.

 ## Installing
-Load the extension folder in YouTubeAutoMuter as an unpacked extension into Chrome. <br />
+Load the extension folder in YouTubeAutoMuter as an unpacked extension into Chrome.

 ### License
 Copyright(C) 2017-2020 Edward Xie